Lalla Ward: Personal life

 Ward said in 2004 that her long friendship with Douglas Adams, with whom she worked on Doctor Who, meant more to her and was "more valuable and more enduring" than her marriage to Baker.

-In 1992, at his 40th birthday party, Adams introduced her to his friend Richard Dawkins (biologist and author of books including The Selfish Gene, The Blind Watchmaker and The God Delusion).
+In 1992, at his 40th birthday party, Adams introduced her to his friend Richard Dawkins, a biologist and author of books including The Selfish Gene, The Blind Watchmaker and The God Delusion.
 Ward and Dawkins married later that year.
 In 2016, in a joint statement, the couple announced their amicable separation after 24 years of marriage.

+In 2020, she married her third husband, Nicholas Rawlins.

 Family

-Sarah Ward is the daughter of Edward Ward, 7th Viscount Bangor, and his fourth wife, Marjorie Alice Banks; as such, she is entitled to use the courtesy title "The Honourable".
+Sarah Ward is the daughter of Edward Ward, 7th Viscount Bangor, and his fourth wife, Marjorie Alice Banks, Lady Bangor; as such, she is entitled to use the courtesy title "The Honourable".
 Her father was the BBC's war correspondent in Finland at the beginning of the Second World War, while her mother was a writer and BBC producer specialising in dramatised documentaries.
-Her mother, Lady Bangor, committed suicide in July 1991.
+Her mother killed herself in July 1991.

-She has a brother, Edward, two years her junior; and a half-brother, William, who is The 8th Viscount Bangor, three years her senior.
+She has a younger brother, Edward and an older half-brother, William, who is The 8th Viscount Bangor.
 Through her father, she is descended from The 1st Duke of Clarence, brother of Edward IV and Richard III, and from The 1st Earl of Peterborough, from The 1st Viscount Mordaunt, and from The 1st Viscount Bangor.

 Her great-grandmother Mary Ward was an Anglo-Irish illustrator and amateur scientist, documented as the first person in the world to die in a motor vehicle accident.